veggieboy/12-10-OrgChart/README.md

 ### class Person (Person.java)
 - Fields: String for the person's first name and last name, plus an integer field for the Person's age (use proper encapsulation: private fields with get & set methods for each field)
+- Constructor: takes three values and assigns them to first name, last name and age
 - Accessors:
   - getFirstName
   - getLastName